[Major revision–posted 9/17/21 (replaces 8/29/13 edition)]

 (4) If an outside architect/engineering firm is required to obtain an initial program estimate, the project manager will contact the requester to request funding for architect/engineering support.

-(5) Engineering Services will assume management of projects designed and accomplished by contract.
-The assigned project manager will send a memo to the requesting department advising of the scope and cost estimate (including final design and construction costs).
-A copy of the memo will also be forwarded to BMC Work Control to place in a suspense project folder.
+(5) ODES will assume management of projects designed and accomplished by contract.
+The assigned project manager will send an OPC memo to the requesting department advising of the scope and cost estimate (including final design and construction costs).
+A copy of the memo will also be forwarded to BMC Work Control to place in a project folder.

 5. Obtaining Project Approval and Funding Authorization

 a.
-Upon receipt of the Customer Project Request estimates, the department supervisor should take appropriate action and return the information as soon as possible to BMC or Engineering Services, Mail Stop 3142.
+Upon receipt of the Customer Project Request estimates, the department contact should take appropriate action and return the information outlined within the request as soon as possible to BMC or ODES, Mail Stop 3142, or via email to the assigned project manager.

 b.
 Due to rapid changes in the costs of materials and labor, departments will be given a maximum of 90 days to approve and verify funding or disapprove the project.

 c.
-Initial estimates provided for requested work are "shotgun" or "ballpark" costs only and should not be construed as firm price quotations.
+Initial estimates provided for requested work are based on similar projects and scope and should not be construed as firm price quotations.
 Actual costs may be higher or lower, depending upon final design and firm estimates.
 The requester will be advised should final estimates exceed original estimates.
 Final billing will be for actual costs incurred and not the original estimates.

 d.
-When BMC receives approval from the requester a construction FOP will be established through the Business Office if the cost estimates exceed $10,000.00.
-If the cost estimate is less than $10,000.00, funds will be encumbered by BMC Work Control.
+When BMC receives approval from the requester, a construction FOP will be established through the Operations Division Business Office if the cost estimate exceeds $30,000.00.
+If the cost estimate is less than $30,000.00, funds will be encumbered within the approved FOP.
 Requests for changes to the project will be required in writing from the department approving authority.
 Extra charges or credits will be reflected in the final project billing.

 6. Project Accomplishment/Construction